alanwanga/alanwanga.github.io/about.md

 Sharing what I find interesting during daily work.
 It's all about giving back to the community.

 ### More Information
 My name is Taoyuan Wang, or you can just call me Alan.
-I'm currently a software engineer in Appen China startup team.
+I’m currently a software engineer in Appen China startup team.

+We develop crowdsourcing platform to provide data collection and annotation services to global companies that are transforming their businesses with machine learning.
+I'm now working on AI-assisted 3D point cloud labeling for self-driving car, drones, robotics, AR and VR applications.

-I received my Bachelor and Master degree in Computer Science from Tsinghua University Taiwan.
-Then, I joined Academia Sinica Taipei as full-time research assistant and Works Applications Shanghai as full-stack developer.
+I received my bachelor’s and master’s degree in computer science from Tsinghua University Taiwan.
+Then, I joined Academia Sinica Taipei as full-time research assistant and Works Applications Shanghai as full-stack developer before join Appen.

 My research interests focus on natural language processing, particularly in dialogue system.
 My personal interests include language learning, traveling, and all kinds of sports.